All Episodes

 He had a lot of help.

-He had a lot of people rallied to him, and they did it trusting That he would stay who he was, that he would not get frightened, that he wouldn't compromise, that he wouldn't start sounding frankly like an establishment Republican.
+And they did it trusting that he would stay who he was, that he would not get frightened, that he wouldn't compromise, that he wouldn't start sounding, frankly, like an establishment Republican.

 I think it's also important to point out that Scott Walker is very closely attached to the Heritage Foundation.

-And that's important because they are genuine conservatives, and they provide strong backup, moral support, and policy advice as well.
+And that's important because they are genuine conservatives and they provide strong backup, moral support, and policy advice as well.

-This is, I'm telling you, it's a great little microcosm of what can happen to the country and in state after state after state if it's just tried.
+I'm telling you, it's a great little microcosm of what can happen to the country and in state after state after state if it's just tried.

-And frankly, uh, this is why so many of us are frustrated at the establishment of the Republican Party.
+And frankly, this is why so many of us are frustrated at the establishment of the Republican Party.

 Why not do this?